processing/p5.js/README.md

 ## Learning

 Check out [p5js.org](http://p5js.org) for lots more!
-Here are some quick-links:
+Here are some quick-links to get started learning p5.js.

 * [Get Started](http://p5js.org/get-started): Create and run your first sketch!
-* [p5.js overview](https://github.com/processing/p5.js/wiki/p5.js-overview) — An overview of the main features and functionality of p5.js.
+* [p5.js overview](https://github.com/processing/p5.js/wiki/p5.js-overview): An overview of the main features and functionality of p5.js
-* [Reference](http://p5js.org/reference): The functionality supported by p5.js.
+* [Reference](http://p5js.org/reference): The functionality supported by p5.js
-* [Learn](//p5js.org/learn): Tutorials and short, prototypical examples exploring the basics of p5.js.
+* [Learn](//p5js.org/learn): Tutorials and short, prototypical examples exploring the basics of p5.js
-* [Forum](http://forum.processing.org/two/categories/p5-js): Ask and answers questions about how to make things with p5.js here.
+* [Forum](http://forum.processing.org/two/categories/p5-js): Ask and answers questions about how to make things with p5.js here
 * [Libraries](http://p5js.org/libraries): Extend p5 functionality to interact with HTML, manipulate sound, and more!

-## Get Involved

-p5.js is a collaborative project created by many individuals, and you are invited to help.
-All types of involvement are welcome.
-See the [community section](http://p5js.org/community) to get started!

-Developers, check out the [contributor docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.
+* [The Coding Train p5.js Tutorials](https://thecodingtrain.com/Tutorials/): A huge trove of tutorials created by Dan Shiffman and friends

 ## Stewards